 Main anime first

-The anime is the easiest way in because the performances and timing matter so much.
-Facial reactions, pauses, and the elegant switch from domestic comedy to sudden danger all land harder in motion than they do in a dry summary.
+The anime is still the easiest entry point because the timing matters.
+Facial reactions, pauses, domestic deadpan, and sudden bursts of danger all land harder in motion than they do in summary form.

 Character-first browsing